near/bos-web-engine/architecture.md

    1. Components (and, recursively, their children) are currently re-rendered when anything changes.
    2. Caching props passed to rendered child Components would prevent unnecessary re-renders of children.
    3. Check state by value before and after mutation to prevent re-renders when nothing has changed.
-   4. Exploration of deeper integration with Preact (or another VDOM library); render is manually called now as the props and state of Component components is external to the component.
+   4. Exploration of deeper integration with Preact (or another VDOM library); render is manually called now as the props and state of Component is external to the Component.

 ## Future Application Architecture (WIP)